microsoft/FeatureManagement-Dotnet/README.md

 ### .NET Feature Management schema

-The feature management library used to use the [.NET Feature Management schema](./schemas/FeatureManagement.Dotnet.v1.0.0.schema.json) as the format used to set up feature flags.
-Starting from v4.0.0, new features including Variants and Telemetry will not be supported for the .NET Feature Managemen schema.
+In previous versions, the primary schema for the feature management library was the [.NET feature management schema](./schemas/FeatureManagement.Dotnet.v1.0.0.schema.json).
+Starting from v4.0.0, new features including variants and telemetry will not be supported for the .NET feature management schema.

 ## Consumption